About Growing Marijuana Outdoors

 Here are tips on how to successfully grow Marijuana outdoors.

-By the way: While growing Marijuana outdoors is easier in a warm and sunny climate, hot sunny surroundings are not absolutely necessary.
+By the way: While growing Marijuana outdoors is easier in a warm and sunny climate, such surroundings are not absolutely necessary.

 I have had great results in cold northern Germany, in my parents garden.
 That’s where most of the pictures in this site have been taken.